 - What are the cultural norms for dating and friendship?

-- What kinds of LGBTQ+ resources are there in my host country?
+- What kinds of LGBTQIA+ resources are there in my host country?

-- What is the LGBTQ+ population like in my host country?
+- What is the LGBTQIA+ population like in my host country?
 How visible and large is it?
 How do they dress, behave, etc.?

 - Put your safety first.